What Does an Actuary Do?

 College students who prepare for and pass one or more of these actuarial exams while in school will have an edge in hiring for entry-level jobs.
 Titles for preliminary exams for initial actuarial certification include “Probability,” "Financial Mathematics,” “Actuarial Models: Financial Economics,” “Actuarial Models: Life Contingencies,” “Models for Stochastic Processes and Statistics,” and “Construction and Evaluation of Actuarial Models.”

-Actuary Skills & Competencies
+Actuary Skills and Competencies

 While college-level education and training is an important requirement for this position, there are certain "soft skills" that will give individuals an edge when it comes to working with others in an office environment.
 These include: